miklevin/MikeLev.in/_posts/2024-10-12-fasthtml-plugin.md

 clarify my thought process and provide a useful reference for future improvements.

+---

 ## A Framework for Interoperability in Tech Stacks

-Me: Create a Mermaid diagram that makes the point that the language is the framework, based on this article.
+Me to Claude: Create a Mermaid diagram that makes the point that the language is the framework, based on this article.
 It's also a mermaid diagram about the layers of a tech stack.
 Put generic metal at the bottom, be it laptop, desktop, server, Mac, Linux or Windows.
 Nix Flakes is the mechanism to make sure that a git repo hosted on git can be pulled down and nix develop on any system to fulfill the portability dream of Unix.
 And so Nix Linux is an interoperable layer above the hardware.
 On that, we have Python.
 It's the same exact Python executable across all hardware, which means the same pip installs and the same deterministic pinned dependencies.

 ## Simplifying Complexity in Building Web Applications with Python